varnish/Varnish-Book/varnish_book.rst

 - 410: Gone
 - 404: Not Found

-.. training.
+..
+TODO for the author:
+   Find the right place to add the following:
    DDoS attackers use scripts to create a bunch of 404 and replace useful cache objects.
-.. training: how do you mitigate it?: pick the junk Varnish server to do not evict rightful
+   How do you mitigate it?: pick the junk Varnish server to do not evict rightful

 .. container:: handout